Food journalism: Code of Ethics

-James Kenji Lopez-Alt (more commonly known as Kenji Lopez-Alt) (1978-) is a famous James Beard Foundation Award-winning food writer and chef.

-Kenji began his career as a food writer, or journalist, through his work as a columnist for SeriousEats.com.
-His column, "The Food Lab" reported how specific science practices of cooking can improve recipes in the comfort of one's own home.
-This column was then nominated for a James Beard Foundation Award.

-Following the success and popularity of his column, Kenji wrote a cookbook, The Food Lab: Better Home Cooking Through Science in 2015, inspired by the theme of his column.
-This cookbook then won the James Beard Foundation Award for The Best General Cookbook.

-Kenji still participates in writing as a food journalist at SeriousEats through his role as Chief Culinary Consultant, however focuses more on writing various cookbooks and maintaining a presence on social media.
-His recent cookbook released in 2022, The Wok: Recipes and Techniques, won him a second James Beard Foundation Award in 2023 in the Single Subject category.
-He often is present on social media through his various food reviews on Instagram.

 Major Awards

 The James Beard Foundation Awards

 The James Beard Foundation Award, organized by the James Beard Foundation, first began in 1991 with the mission to "recognize culinary professionals for excellence and achievement in their fields".
 In 1992, the journalism and media award was added, which includes awards for excellence in books, broadcast media, and journalism related to food and gastronomy.
 The James Beard Foundation Award is often referred to as the 'Oscars' of the culinary industry.

 Within the food journalism category are several sub-awards including Beverage, Columns and Newsletters, Emerging Voice, Dining and Travel, Feature Reporting, Food Coverage in a General Interest Publication, U.S. Foodways, Health and Wellness, Homecooking, Investigative Reporting, Narrative Photography, Personal Essay, Personal Essay with Recipes, and Profile.
 Furthermore, there are several categories named after significant figures within the food journalism industry, including the Jonathan Gold Local Voice Award, named after the Los Angeles Food Critic Jonathan Gold, which honours "new writers who are telling stories of their cities and regions".
 As well as the Craig Claiborne Distinguished Criticism Award, names after Craig Claiborne, an American food critic for the New York Times which recognizes "discerning criticism or commentary that contributes to the larger discourse on food, drink, and related topics".
 Finally, the MFK Fisher Distinguished Writing Award, named after American food journalist M. F. K. Fisher who wrote The Art of Eating, which awards "a single article of exceptional literary merit on the subject of food and/or drink published in any medium".